 Roche shall have the right to refuse the products that are delivered late compared to the agreed terms, without any need for additional clarifications with the Supplier.
 The deliveries on Roche's account shall be made by the Supplier, unless otherwise instructed, at the prices and conditions that offer the cheapest overall transport tariff.
 Deliveries to Roche facilities must be made during normal business hours, which the Supplier is asked to check beforehand.
 For the deliveries requested by Roche, the Supplier must use authorised couriers recognised nationally and/or internationally, possessing suitable insurance for the transported goods, and must forward Roche a copy of the relevant delivery documents.
 In case of special requirements/risks regarding the deliveries due to the characteristics of the transported goods, the Supplier undertakes to stipulate, upon Roche’s request, the necessary supplementary insurance in order to guarantee the delivery.
 The relevant cost and methods shall be defined and agreed between the parties from time to time.
 Any break, deadlock and other expenses due to the Supplier’s missing documents shall be charged to the same Supplier.
 For deliveries abroad, the Supplier is obliged to send, before the arrival of the goods, the certificate of origin and four copies of the invoice for the customs office.
 Deliveries must be made in the set terms.
 In the event of a foreseeable delay, the Supplier must give prompt communication in advance.
 Roche shall be entitled to procurement from third parties, cancelling the order or the part of it that is delayed, reserving the right to claim consequential damages.
 Unless otherwise stipulated in the order, delivery shall be C.I.P.
 (Incoterms 2000) up to the place of delivery indicated in the order.
 All products shall be delivered using appropriate means of transport and shall be marked in accordance with the laws currently in force.
 It is, however, agreed that the Supplier shall continue to be liable for risk of loss of product up to such time as Roche shall have full availability of same, having signed the shipping document, at Roche premises or, subordinately, at different places agreed in writing.
-If the cost of the packaging is not included in the price, the Supplier shall, at the time of shipment of the material, impart precise instructions for its collection; in the absence of said instructions, it is understood that the Supplier intends to abandon the packaging in question, which must not be billed to Roche for any reason whatsoever.
+If the cost of the packaging is not included in the price, the Supplier shall, at the time of shipment of the material, impart precise instructions for its collection.

 The shipping documents (S.D.) shall indicate the order number, the identification code (if any), the relative description and the quantity of the product to which they refer.
 In the event of partial delivery, the S.D. shall indicate whether the delivery is an initial delivery or a delivery of the balance; in the event of replacement of faulty products, the details of the S.D. issued by Roche shall be given.